cryptopunksnotdead/programming-cryptopunks/04_generate_ii.md

 and the rest is optional.

-For every part there is a matching directory (e.g. `/face`, `/hair`, `/glasses`, etc.) and for every attribute there is a matching image with an index number starting at 1 (e.g. `/face/face1.png`, `face/face2.png`, etc.)
+For every part there is a matching directory (e.g. `/face`, `/hair`, `/glasses`, etc.) and for every variant there is an image with an index number starting at 1 (e.g. `/face/face1.png`, `face/face2.png`, etc.)
 Find a cached copy of all images in the `i/parts_ii` directory - looking something like: